 - While slicing the lamb, toast your hoagie buns (if desired) then coat both top and bottom with saffron aioli.
 At the last minute add half your cilantro to the harissa spiced jus then toss the lamb quickly to coat.
 Place warm lamb immediately on prepared buns and top with slices of warm caramelized onions from the bottom of the pan, sprinkle with a touch of cilantro and serve immediately.

 Gypsy Tip: Here we’ve used our favorite Harissa Paste which you can find among the middle eastern foods section in most grocery stores.
-But if you have the time and (the desire), you can make it from scratch, this is a recipe I’ve used in past.
+But if you have the time and (the desire), you can make it from scratch.
+Enjoy.

 - Category: Sandwhich